mercure-imaging/mercure/docs/install.rst

     sudo -i -u postgres
     psql
-    \c hermes
+    \c mercure
-    GRANT CONNECT ON DATABASE hermes TO redash;
+    GRANT CONNECT ON DATABASE mercure TO redash;
     GRANT USAGE ON SCHEMA public TO redash;
     GRANT SELECT ON ALL TABLES IN SCHEMA public TO redash;
     ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO redash;